Master of Professional Practice

 Prior experience

-5 - 7 years of professional practice experience and a bachelor's degree
+An undergraduate degree and/or 5 - 7 years of professional practice experience

 Start dates